EM4Volts/vcs_repack/readme.md

 doesnt do dupe records as it seems they are not needed. can in theory make new vcs files but really shouldnt

+the script is messy in some places but i wont fix thoose as it works.

 usage: